nucleosynthesis/LHCDataStatisticsICISE2024/docs/day1.md

 jupyter lab --ip 0.0.0.0 --port 8888 --no-browser
 ```

 The output will give you a link (starting with `http://`) that you can paste into your preferred internet browser to open the JuypterLab session.
-Create a new Python 3 notebook - icon that says *Python 3 (ipykernel)* - and give it a name by clicking at the top where it says "Untitled.ipynb".
+Create a new Python 3 notebook - icon that says *Python 3 (ipykernel)* - and give it a name by right clicking in the file browser at the left panel where it says "Untitled.ipynb".
 We will use this notebook to issue commands to process the data.

 You can create new cells in the notebook by using the "+" icon at the top.
 The code that is entered in each cell can be run by either clicking the play icon at the top or by selecting the cell and pressing **Shift + Enter** on your keyboard.
 Jupyter notebooks are a great way of editing code and displaying output all in one place!